-Some of the more significant 2021 operating variances included in the audited Financial Statements for PSAB purposes (under separate cover), totalling \$31.1 million, are as follows:
+Some of the more significant 2022 operating variances included in the audited Financial Statements for PSAB purposes (under separate cover), totalling \$34.2 million, are as follows:

-- Operating Revenues: The total variance between actual revenues compared to budgeted revenues is approximately \$21.4 million favourable variance.
-The main contributing factors to the reported variance is related to: - o Investment Income: as detailed in the Investment Status Report to Council in May 2022, the County's investment portfolio rebounded in 2021 after a downturn in the portfolio as a result of the pandemic in 2020.
-As noted previously, upon review by the Investment Committee and with the assistance/advice of the County's Investment manager, the County liquidated one investment in April of 2021, and reinvested both the \$10M principal and \$3M return into a new seven-year growth Principle Protected Bank Note.
-As per the Investment Policy, variances in investment earnings, greater than \$100,000, are to be transferred to or from the Investment Income Stabilization Reserve, so a transfer of approximately \$781,000 was made in 2021 to this reserve.
-The purpose of this reserve is to mitigate the impact of annual fluctuations in investment returns, particularly due to the timing of liquidating the growth/equity investments as this gain will be required in future years to assist in stabilizing fluctuating returns due to the timing differences as well as any volatility in the markets. - Developer Contributed Assets: during 2021 several subdivisions were developed to the point that the County assumed significant infrastructure totaling approximately \$9.8 million.
+- Operating Revenues: The total variance between actual revenues compared to budgeted revenues is approximately \$28.9 million favourable variance.
+The main contributing factors to the reported variance is related to: - Investment Income: as detailed in the Investment Status Report to Council in May 2023, upon review by the Investment Committee and with the assistance/advice of the County's Investment manager, the County liquidated three investments in May of 2022, and reinvested both the \$57 million principal and \$11 million return into three new seven-year growth Principle Protected Bank Notes.
+As reported in FIN-08-2023 Investment Status report December 31, 2022, the realized return for 2023 was \$13.81 million or 5.40%.
+As per the Investment Policy, variances in investment earnings, greater than \$100,000, are to be transferred to or from the Investment Income Stabilization Reserve, so a transfer of approximately \$8.7 million was made in 2022 to this reserve.
+The purpose of this reserve is to mitigate the impact of annual fluctuations in investment returns, particularly due to the timing of liquidating the growth/equity investments as this gain will be required in future years to assist in stabilizing fluctuating returns due to the timing differences as well as any volatility in the markets. - Developer Contributed Assets: during 2022 there were a couple of developer related assets (i.e. subdivisions) that were developed to the point that the County assumed significant infrastructure totaling approximately \$4.6 million.
 The value of these contributed assets, although built and paid for by the development, is recorded as revenue upon assumption by the County.
 As the timing and value of these assumed assets can vary significantly, year over year, these revenues are not typically budgeted by municipalities and as such are reported as a variance. - Development Charges Recognized: Since development charges collected on an annual basis are used directly for specifically identified growth related capital projects, these revenues can only be recognized/reported as income in the years the related project is constructed.
 Due to the timing and magnitude of the projects, the development charge revenue recognized on an annual basis can fluctuate considerably.
 As these revenues are recorded in the County's books as reserve funds, there is no annual budget established.
-In 2021, revenues of \$4.7 million were recognized, related to 2021 growth related capital project expenditures, resulting in a favourable variance.
+In 2022, revenues of \$10 million were recognized, related to 2022 growth related capital project expenditures, resulting in a favourable variance. - Canada Community-Building Fund Revenue (CCBF) formerly Federal Gas Tax Revenue: The County received \$2.9 million in funding in 2022.

-- Federal Gas Tax Revenue: In 2021 it was announced that the annual Federal Gas Tax transferred to municipalities would be doubled for the 2021 allocation only.
-As a result, the County received \$5.8 million in Federal Gas Tax funding in 2021.
 The County is required to allocate funds to specific projects.
-As a result of the timing of the Federal Gas Tax funded projects in 2021, approximately \$791,000 of this funding was utilized in 2021.
-It should be noted that though only \$791,000 was utilized in 2021, all funds received are budgeted to be utilized during the annual capital budgeting process, and under the terms of the Federal Gas Tax Agreement. - Operating Expenditures: The total variance between actual expenditures compared to budget is approximately \$5.7 million favourable.
-The major drivers in expenditures for 2021 include the variances noted in Table 5 plus the net PSAB adjustments for tangible capital assets (i.e. noncapitalized expenditures) and adjustments for annual amortization.
+As a result of the timing of the CCBF funded projects in 2022, approximately \$1.6 million of this funding was utilized in 2022.
+It should be noted that though only \$1.6 million was utilized in 2022, all funds received are budgeted to be utilized during the annual capital budgeting process, and under the terms of the CCBF Agreement. - Operating Expenditures: The total variance between actual expenditures compared to budget is approximately \$3.6 million unfavourable.
+The major drivers in expenditures for 2022 include the variances noted in Table 5 plus the net PSAB adjustments for tangible capital assets (i.e. noncapitalized expenditures) and adjustments for annual amortization.